 Figure 5: Record studio logo.

-Thanks to bootstrap and their starter pack, this website has been built upon.
-I like typography and logo or website design.
+Thanks to bootstrap and their starter pack, this website has been built.
+I like typography and logo or website design, I created all the logos displayed on this page of my own projects.
 This page features the goole font raleway.
-Thanks to Tobias Baiter for the portrait photo.

 I shot the header photo at Oslo, Norway.